 Be sure to make extra because this edamame hummus goes fast, trust me.
 Whenever I make this dish for my family to snack on, it’s gone in the blink of an eye and I have to make more.
 Good thing it only takes a few minutes to whip up!

 Not only is this dip loaded with fresh flavors, but it’s also packed with nutrients, fiber, and protein.
-High fiber foods are excellent for keeping you full long after you’ve finished eating, which is why they’re recommended for weight loss.
-So, if you’re on a weight loss journey, dishes like this are great choices for healthy snacks.
+High-fiber foods are excellent for keeping you full long after you’ve finished eating.
+This hummus is also naturally low carb, sometimes you can't say about traditional chickpea hummus.

 Bring this dip to your next birthday party, baby shower, or backyard barbecue, or simply enjoy it as an afternoon snack.
-Not only is it delicious, but the eye-catching pop of color makes it an instant hit at any occasion!
+We also love this more traditional Roasted Red Pepper Hummus, Garlic Hummus, or Black Bean Hummus.